HSBNE/hsbne.github.com/README.md

 an ideal upgrade and the nicest to run on your system, but the commands differ slightly.
 To start the server run `jekyll server --watch`.
 The directions above are for jekyll pre 1.x.
+*EDIT:* Github has just upgraded to Jekyll v1.0.3, it's still advised to use the bundler still though..

 If you're experiencing weirdness where your changes don't work once up on github, you can run the site in compatibility mode using the included Gemfile.